 Stanley Cup Final Perspectives

-Hockey commentator Darren Pang is assisting the NHL Network in its coverage of the Stanley Cup Final as an analyst.
-Pang, a former goaltender for the Chicago Blackhawks and the current color voice of the St. Louis Blues, is also writing a blog for NHL.com every other day during the Final
+New York Islanders assistant coach and senior advisor Doug Weight is assisting the NHL Network in its coverage of the Stanley Cup Final as an analyst.
+Weight, who won the Stanley Cup with the Carolina Hurricanes in 2006, is also writing a blog for NHL.com every other day during the Final.
+Weight will focus on what it is like being a player on hockey's biggest stage.